ImSuMyatNoe/100-Days-Of-ML-Challenge/README.md

 > No Code For Today.
 > Do Some web scraping with python 3.
 > The bad news is the data I've been collecting from the website is Http request is forbideen.
+### Day 7
+> Sentiment Analysis
+> Read Alg about TF - IDF
+> What is TF*IDF?
+TF*IDF is an information retrieval technique that weighs a term’s frequency (TF) and its inverse document frequency (IDF).
+Each word or term has its respective TF and IDF score.
+The product of the TF and IDF scores of a term is called the TF*IDF weight of that term.
+Google has already been using TF*IDF (or TF-IDF, TFIDF, TF.IDF, Artist formerly known as Prince) as a ranking factor for your content for a long time, as the search engine seems to focus more on term frequency rather than on counting keywords.
+While the visual complexity of the algorithm might turn a lot of people off, it is important to recognize that understanding TF*IDF is not as significant as knowing how it works.

+TF*IDF is used by search engines to better understand content which is undervalued.
+For example, if you’d want to search a term “Coke” on Google, this is how Google can figure out if a page titled “COKE” is about:

+a) Coca-Cola.
+b) Cocaine.
+c) A solid, carbon-rich residue derived from the distillation of crude oil.
+d) A county in Texas.

+For a term t in a document d, the weight Wt,d of term t in document d is given by:

+Wt,d = TFt,d log (N/DFt)

+Where:

+TFt,d is the number of occurrences of t in document d.
+DFt is the number of documents containing the term t.
+N is the total number of documents in the corpus.
+> For example, when a 100 word document contains the term “cat” 12 times, the TF for the word ‘cat’ is

+TFcat = 12/100 i.e. 0.12

+The IDF (inverse document frequency) of a word is the measure of how significant that term is in the whole corpus.
+> Word Embeddings
+A word embedding is a form of representing words and documents using a dense vector representation.
+The position of a word within the vector space is learned from text and is based on the words that surround the word when it is used.
+Word embeddings can be trained using the input corpus itself or can be generated using pre-trained word embeddings such as Glove, FastText, and Word2Vec.
+Any one of them can be downloaded and used as transfer learning.
+One can read more about word embeddings here.
+> Model Building in NLP
+The final step in the text classification framework is to train a classifier using the features created in the previous step.
+There are many different choices of machine learning models which can be used to train a final model.
+We will implement following different classifiers for this purpose:

+Naive Bayes Classifier
+Linear Classifier
+Support Vector Machine
+Bagging Models
+Boosting Models
+Shallow Neural Networks
+Deep Neural Networks
+Convolutional Neural Network (CNN)
+Long Short Term Modelr (LSTM)
+Gated Recurrent Unit (GRU)
+Bidirectional RNN
+Recurrent Convolutional Neural Network (RCNN)